andres1138/macOS_DisableRoundedWindowCorners/README.md

 > This should work with the newer operating system but I do not know for sure as I do not have a mac at this point and time unfortunately.

 # I DO NOT KNOW IF THIS WILL STILL WORK!
 > Unfortunately I have not been able to get a new Mac to test this out on.
-The mac I use now is obsoleete and not supported anymore.
+The mac I use now is obsolete and not supported anymore.

 # Instructions